-2.8 Kenton Settlement Boundary
+2.8 KENTON SETTLEMENT BOUNDARY

 Kenton's settlement boundary or village envelope is currently set in the adopted Teignbridge Local Plan 2013-2033.
 It is a line on a map which defines the built limits of a settlement.
 This line illustrates the difference between the built up area of the village and the countryside beyond.
 The principle of development within the boundary is usually acceptable (subject to local plan and neighbourhood plan policy), whereas development is strictly controlled in the area outside the boundary, particularly for residential development.
 The currently adopted settlement boundary for Kenton was last comprehensively reviewed in the previous Teignbridge development plan in 1996.
 However incremental changes to physical features on the ground, alongside less precise aerial photography and mapping techniques in the past, has resulted in a boundary which doesn't reflect the current built form of Kenton.
 Teignbridge District Council have sought to update settlement boundaries across the district through establishing a methodology for their review, which was presented through the Local Plan Review: Issues Consultation in summer 2018.
-This proposed revised boundary is unlikely to be adopted in the final version of the local plan review until 2022.
 The methodology used in refining the Kenton settlement boundary is available to view in the Teignbridge Draft Settlement Boundary Review (May 2018).
 This methodology has been applied to the revised settlement boundary in this neighbourhood plan.
 It serves to define the limit of neighbourhood plan policy K H2 (Rural Exception Sites) and update the line on the map which reflects the built form of the village and illustrates where the village ends and the countryside begins.